Truth (The Falcon and the Winter Soldier): Reception

-Audience viewership
+Viewership

-Nielsen Media Research, who measure the number of minutes watched by United States audiences on television sets, listed The Falcon and the Winter Soldier as the most-watched original series across streaming services for the week of April 12 to 18, 2021.
+Nielsen Media Research, which measures the number of minutes watched by United States audiences on television sets, listed The Falcon and the Winter Soldier as the most-watched original series across streaming services for the week of April 12 to 18, 2021.
 Between the first five episodes, which were available at the time, the series had 855 million minutes viewed, which was the highest total the series had achieved thus far.

 Critical response

 The review aggregator website Rotten Tomatoes reported a 100% approval rating with an average score of 8.4/10 based on 29 reviews.
 The site's critical consensus reads, "With epic fight scenes and emotional moments galore, 'Truth' fully lives up to the show's potential—while finally letting Sam grow into his."

 Rolling Stone's Alan Sepinwall felt "Truth" was easily the best episode of the series so far, feeling it was introspection-heavy but did not drag like previous episodes with that focus.
-He felt the opening fight between Wilson, Barnes, and Walker was inevitable and hit harder than the series' previous action sequences due to its emotion stakes, and he also felt Wilson's return to Louisiana was more "lived-in and entertaining" than similar scenes in the series' premiere, but he described Walker's visit to Hoskins' family as one of the series' "clunkiest" moments.
+He felt the opening fight between Wilson, Barnes, and Walker was inevitable and hit harder than the series' previous action sequences due to its emotional stakes, and he also felt Wilson's return to Louisiana was more "lived-in and entertaining" than similar scenes in the series' premiere.
+In contrast, he described Walker's visit to Hoskins's family as one of the series' "clunkiest" moments.
 Sepinwall noted that the Louisiana scenes would likely have been cut if this was a feature film rather than a series, and concluded that by setting up Wilson as a version of Captain America in contrast to Walker, the series was exploring "more complicated territory than the MCU has generally entered in the past... [and] by taking a step back from the story for a week, 'Truth' was able to dig in and really wrestle with all the implications of the choice Sam is making".
 Sulagna Misra at The A.V.
-Club gave the episode an "A" saying that even though Wilson's story was on a smaller scale than that of Barnes', because it was smaller and more relatable made the pair's "frank discussion" about what it means to be a Black person with the shield "feel so earned".
+Club gave the episode an "A" saying that even though Wilson's story was on a smaller scale than that of Barnes's, it being smaller and more relatable made the pair's "frank discussion" about what it means to be a Black person with the shield "feel so earned".